Erikote04/Erikote04/README.md

 ## Work
 - 🔭 I'm currently studying an advanced specific vocational training of Development Web Applications

-- 🌱 I'm currently learnin everything I can (and that I like or it's useful to me)
+- 🌱 I'm currently learning everything I can (and that I like or it's useful to me)

-- 💬 Ask me about anything, I would try to help you
+- 💬 Ask me about anything, I will try to help you

 - 📫 How to reach me **erikote2004@icloud.com**